a deeply compassionate, patient, and caring model of support

-Times of struggle, adversity, illness, trauma, and confusion are real.
-At times like this, it can be overwhelming, lonely, and difficult to maintain perspective.
+Times of struggle, adversity, illness, trauma, and confusion happen to us all.
+At times like this, it can be overwhelming, lonely, and difficult to maintain perspective and find a way to keep going or begin again.

 It's easy to lose hope when you're injured, triggered, overworked, grieving, dealing with both acute and chronic health issues, or whatever else it is that tempts you to disconnect from yourself and others.